adambard/learnxinyminutes-docs/zh-cn/c++-cn.html.markdown

     return false; // 反饋錯誤
 }

-// If the functions indicate errors using exceptions,
+// 【If the functions indicate errors using exceptions,
 // things are a little cleaner, but still sub-optimal. void doSomethingWithAFile(const char* filename)
 {